vonProteus/do2en/README.md

-# Day One to Evernote
+# Day One Classic to Evernote
 ![DayOne][dayOneLogo] ![Evernote][evernoteLogo]

 To use this you have to have installed [Geeknote][geeknotewww] port from [GitHub][geeknoteGithub] or Official Ecernote Client